Post Summary: Learn about the best outdoorsy and adventurous things to do in Boise with kids…that you’ll actually enjoy too.

 1. Hiking Trails

 Hiking is #1 on the list of great family activities in Boise.
 Whether you hike some of the less strenuous trails like Camel’s Back Park or Hull’s Gulch, or more moderate treks like Table Rock or Castle Rock, it is the iconic Boise activity.
 Boise is a beautiful city that prides itself on living a nature-filled life.
 The kids will love running free in the outdoors and you’ll appreciate the freedom to let them.
-Some of the hikes like Table Rock and Castle Rock can have dangerous drop-offs, so if you’re traveling with toddlers you may have to watch them closely or bring a toddler carrier.
+Some of the hikes like Table Rock and Castle Rock can have dangerous drop-offs, so if you’re hiking with toddlers you may have to watch them closely or bring a toddler carrier.
 If you’re wanting a casual walk, you can always opt to walk on the Greenbelt along the Boise River, stopping to throw rocks or play in the many sandbanks that line the river.

 Related: The Best Toddler Carriers for Travel and Hiking